 IN HER OWN WORDS:

-Ms. Freier views the experience of therapy as a way for her clients to identify and challenge undesirable aspects of their lives and relationships.
-She approaches therapy holistically in order to help her clients improve communication, resolve conflicts and increase intimacy.
+Ms. Freier views the experience of therapy as a way for her clients to identify and challenge undesirable aspects of their lives and relationships, and encourages clients to use therapy as an opportunity to redesign and reimagine, with a creative eye, the kind of life and relationships they desire.
 She tends to the experiences of her clients as a guide to understanding and managing a number of relational issues such as poor communication, relational impasses, anxiety, and depression.
-Tailoring the treatment to each client’s specific needs, Ms. Freier’s clinical style combines genuine warmth and guidance toward effective and lasting solutions.
+She approaches therapy with a spirit of directness, humor, and warmth in order to help her clients improve communication, resolve conflicts and increase intimacy.

 Amy M. Berrafato, LMFT